 - hot water air handlers

 HVAC stands for heating, ventilation, and air conditioning.
 These three functions of HVAC air handlers are closely interrelated and control the temperature and humidity of the air within a building.
 Air filter handlers remove dust from an air stream as the dust-laden air passes through them.
 Hot water air handlers consist of a hot water coil, the air handler, a condenser and/or furnace, and a water heater or boiler.
 Other air handlers are commonly available.

 There are several ways in which air handlers function.
 Air handlers are used for both commercial and residential purposes.
-A commercial air handler is normally a very large system moving 2000 CFM to 10,000 CFM and higher.
+A commercial air handler is normally a very large system moving 2,000 CFM to 10,000 CFM and higher.
 A commercial air handler may be mounted on a roof or in large mechanical rooms located in a building.
-A commercial air handler has an economizer or inlet damper that allows for a small amount of outside air or make-up air to be pulled in through the air handler.
+A commercial air handler has an economizer or inlet damper that allows for a small amount of outside air, or make-up air, to be pulled in through the air handler.
 In an air handler residential system, heat pumps or air conditioners along with air handlers compile a quality heating and cooling system, which can be installed for non-commercial purposes.
 All air handlers are designed to move a certain amount of air (in both the heating and cooling modes) at an approximate pressure drop.
-For example, a 3-ton heating/cooling system may be designed to move up to 1200 CFM at a total system static pressure of 0.5" (w.g.) with a ½ Hp motor.
+For example, a 3-ton heating/cooling system may be designed to move up to 1,200 CFM at a total system static pressure of 0.5 inches (w.g.) with a half HP motor.
 Air handlers are designed and manufactured to meet most industry specifications.